-The effective viscosities obtained from the damping of A ring weak density waves (Tiscareno et al., 2007) are consistent with the viscosities estimated from self-gravitatating simulations (Daisaka et al., 2001, Sect.
-1.7.2.3) performed with solid ice density.
-Likewise, the outer edge of the A ring fits well to the distance where frosty ice particles with $\rho \approx 900 \mathrm{kgm}^{-3}$ start rapidly collapsing into gravitationally bound aggregates (see Karjalainen and Salo, 2004, for simulation survey exploring the effects of elastic properties and size distribution).
-Still, such parameters would yield much stronger wake structure than observed, with a maximum amplitude attained much closer to planet, and with much shallower dependence on distance.
-Another puzzle with asimuthal asymmetry is the longitude of minimum, which matches very well with models of identical particles, but deviates clearly from that currently predicte by size distribution models.
+The effective viscosities obtained from the damping of the A ring weak density waves (Tiscareno et al., 2007) are consistent with the viscosities estimated from self-gravitating simulations (Daisaka et al., 2001, Sect.
+1.7.2.2) performed with solid ice density.
+Likewise, the outer edge of the A ring fits well to the distance where frosty ice particles with $\rho \approx 900 \text{ kgm}^{-3} \text{ start rapidly collapsing into gravitation-}$ ally bound aggregates.
+Still, such parameters would imply much stronger self-gravity wake structure than deduced from photometric modeling, with a maximum brightness amplitude attained much closer to planet, and with a much shallower dependence on distance.
+Indeed, modeling of azimuthal asymmetry seems to work best for internal density $\rho \approx 450 \text{ kgm}^{-3}$.
+Another puzzle with azimuthal asymmetry is the longitude of brightness minimum, which matches very well with models of identical particles, but deviates clearly from that currently predicted by size distribution models.

-• Combination of photometric and dynamical simulations is a very powerful modeling tool, which needs to be applied to Cassini data in a similar manner as the HST data has been analysed.
-The superior imaging resolution ( $\sim km$ in comparison to $\sim 10^3$ km in HST) and coveragae of wide range of geometries provides extremely strong constraints for any dynamical model.
+• The combination of photometric and dynamical simulations is a very powerful modeling tool, which needs to be applied to Cassini data in a similar manner as the HST data has been analyzed.
+The superior imaging resolution ($\sim km$ in comparison to $\sim 10^3$ km in HST) and coverage of wide range of geometries provides extremely strong constraints for any dynamical model.

-Improved simulation models, including both adhesion and fully consistent self-gravity, and allowing for the possibility of size-dependent or otherwise variable particle properties (elasticity, frictions, internal density) are clearly needed for better understanding of the real planetary rings.
+Improved simulation models, including both adhesion and fully consistent self-gravity, and allowing for the possibility of size-dependent or otherwise variable particle properties (elasticity, friction, internal density) are clearly needed for better understanding of the real planetary rings.